 Instead of making that rookie mistake, Hart suggested an alternative: the “game-changer” Automatte Mattifying Balm from Veil Cosmetics.
 "It is widely used by professional makeup artists on movie sets, TV sets," she shared.
 "I use it on red carpets, [in] advertising—anything I do, it just has to be in my kit all the time."
 Hart said she uses the mattifying balm as a substitute for powder and presses it into the skin before applying makeup to fill in pores.
 She also revealed that you can use it after applying makeup to “absorb oil and cut down shine without adding any product on top.”

-According to Veil Cosmetics, Hart's recommendation worked: the brand told us they've experienced a 1,000% increase in sales of the Automatte Mattifying Balm over the past few months.
+According to Veil Cosmetics, Hart's recommendation worked: the brand told us they experienced a 1,000% increase in sales of the Automatte Mattifying Balm in the months after Hart's recommendation.
 Veil Cosmetics co-founder, Sèbastien Tardif, says he's not surprised the product is gaining popularity on TikTok.
 He notes that professional makeup artists have loved and understood the brand's products long before they went viral.
 “The word of mouth just took its time to happen,” Tardif tells us.

 Beauty content creator Rose Siard also shared her admiration for the product on TikTok, displaying just how well the balm works to absorb the oils on her face.
 The makeup enthusiast also noted that the mattifying balm doesn't disturb makeup, which makes it easier to do touch-ups.